wilsonwid/wilsonwid/README.md

 ## Bello! <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="20px" /> [![Visitor](https://visitor-badge.laobi.icu/badge?page_id=wilsonwid)](https://github.com/wilsonwid)

 <p>Hey there!
-I'm Wilson Widyadhana, and this is my personal repository for most (if not all) of my codes made throuhgout my journey through CS.
-Please feel free to contact me for any business or personal opportunities through the links below!</p>
+I'm Wilson Widyadhana, and this is my personal repository for most (if not all) of my codes made throughout my CS journey.
+Please feel free to contact me for any business, professional, or personal opportunities through the links below!</p>
-<p>P.S.: Please also feel free to fork or star any of my publicly-available repositories :)</p>
+<p>P.S.: Feel free to fork or star any of my publicly-available repositories :)</p>

 <h3>Contacts</h3>
 <p>Feel free to contact me through any of the social media platforms below! :) </p>